 Visiting Apo Whang Od is quite difficult and it took us a total of 17 grueling hours just to reach their village.
 There are two routes to choose from:

 - Manila to Bontoc, Mountain Province to Tinglayan, Kalinga or;

 - Manila to Tabuk City, Kalinga to Tinglayan, Kalinga

 We are going to show the directions for the second route (Manila to Tabuk City, Kalinga to Tinglayan, Kalinga) because this is the route that we used for this trip.

 Bus from Victory Liner Kamias to Tabuk City – (9 hours)

-This is the first part of the trip.
-We took a bus from Victory Liner in Kamias, Quezon City going to Tabuk City, Kalinga.
+This is the first part of the trip: We took a bus from Victory Liner in Kamias, Quezon City going to Tabuk City, Kalinga.
 The fare is ₱700 for Deluxe Class and the bus leaves at 1900H (7:00 PM) every day.
-There are only two bus class for this trip – deluxe and first class.
+There are only two bus classes for this trip – deluxe and first class.

 The First Class Bus costs ₱820 and leaves at 2030H (8:30PM).
-We chose the deluxe class because it is cheaper.
+We chose the deluxe class because it was cheaper.

 TIP: Always purchase your tickets in advance!